Properties of valve rotor materials

-of customer requirements for rotors, since no single material will perform
+requirements for rotors, since no single material will perform satisfactorily in all

-formulations: only the generic compound class can be discussed.
+composites are proprietary formulations: only the generic compound class can be

-valves.
-Multiposition valves generally have lower pressure and temperature
+Multiposition selectors generally have lower pressure and temperature limits due

-limits due to the more complex seal design.
-Actual specifications for each
+to the more complex seal design.
+Actual specifications for each valve series are

-valve series are shown on the appropriate pages throughout the valve
+shown on the appropriate pages throughout the valve sections of the website.
+If a

-Select a material to jump to specific discussions.
+Select a material below to view a desciption:

 Valcon E

-use in what had previously been a problematic gap between the optimum
+GC use in what had previously been a problematic gap between the

-temperature ranges of P and T, and in HPLC applications where the temperature
+optimum temperature ranges of P and T, and in HPLC applications

-225°C, but higher pressure ratings are possible at reduced temperatures.)
+pressure ratings are possible at reduced temperatures.)
+However,

 concentrations of sulfuric and nitric acids, DMSO, THF, or liquid